 Discount of 5% more off the final price

 Few people are aware of this one.
 This involves using Cashrewards to buy a Woolworth eGift voucher with a 5% discount that can be used at any member of the Woolworths group.
 This includes Woolworths, Caltex-Woolworths petrol stations, Big W and the list goes on.
 The Cashrewards site will offer a 5% discount for eGift card purchases made at Woolworths.
 Simply log into Cashrewards, or sign-up here with a free $5 credit , and search for Woolworths.
 Cashrewards is a site where they earn commission on sales directed through their site.
 The advantage for using them is they share some of that commission back with you.

 The process is fairly simple.
 Start at Cashrewards and click on Woolworths, then 'Shop now'.
 Choose the 'eGift Card' option on the Woolworths site, which despite its name, you can buy for yourself.
 Pick a denomination from $5 to $500 and use a points earning credit card to pay for it.
 Within a few hours, you should receive your eGift card in your email inbox.
-You now have a 5% discount on purchases.
+You now have a 5% discount on Caltex fuel that can be combined with the 4 Cents a litre discount from shopping at Woolworths.
 You can see a list of Caltex stations accepting eGift card here .
 One thing to note: you can't use both Myer One and eGift cards as the stations that take one, will not take the other.
 You can, however, use eGift cards together with your Woolworths Rewards card.

 Save 5% by purchasing a Woolworths eGift card via Cashrewards.